By: Shayne Prinsloo

 - Not changing angle across seams

-- Overweighting and “dragging” the bottom
+- Overweighting and dragging bottom

 Step-by-Step: The Vaal Euro Drift

 - Start close.
 Fish short controlled drifts first.
-Distance kills contact.

 - Tuck cast: drives flies down quickly.